 One option is to cease hosting ELK yourself and purchase a managed ELK stack subscription.
 This has the benefit of shifting liability away from you, but it can come with a price tag.

 How can Coralogix help?

 As stated, the Coralogix platform doesn’t rely on Elastic.
 These licensing changes do not impact our platform or roadmap for the future.
 We still have the security and peace of mind these changes have taken from businesses the world over.

-The Coralogix platform is available as a more than suitable alternative if SSPL licensing isn’t compatible with the future of your business.
+The Coralogix platform is available as a more-than-suitable alternative if Elastic and/or SSPL licensing aren’t compatible with the future of your business.
 Our platform can match and improve upon all the core features and functionality your business relies on.
 With Coralogix you can leverage industry defining alerting, metrics, and observability features powered by machine learning.
 Not only that, we also offer cost optimization using our own Streama technology.